revou-fsse-5/module-5-yosegit111/README.md

-Hi I created an Online Shop called AnythingShop, where you can buy anything
+Hi I created an Online Shop called AnythingShop, where you can buy anything.
+You can visit my project here: https://milestone-2-yosegit111.vercel.app/

 <img width="1207" alt="image" src="https://github.com/user-attachments/assets/42b6ee2c-1cf8-4e4c-9ddb-f939b7d8c344">

 I created this shop by first creating the skeleton based off of what the task require: Home Page, Product Catalogue, Cart, and Register and Log In function.